Steiner-254/Cyfrin-Updraft-Course/Intermidiate/Advanced Foundry/S1 Develop ERC20 CryptoCurrency/Lesson3.md

 - An interesting thing that comes to light from this function is - someone's balance of a token is really just some mapping on a smart contract that says `this number is associated with this address` That's it.
 All swaps, transfers and trades are represented as an updating to the balance of this mapping.

+>> ❗ **PROTIP** Our name function could also be represented by a public declaration such as `string public name = "ManualToken";`.
+This is because Solidity creates public getter functions when compiled for any publicly accessible storage variables!

+-